tseguin715/rag-complexity-paradox/README.md

 python build_child_parent_db.py
 ```

-**Important:**  Move the generated db folder to the scripts/ directory so the benchmark runners can find it:
+**Important:**  Move the generated db folder to the scripts/ directory so that run_baseline.py and run_godmode.py can find it.
+Those scripts look for the databases in their db subdirectory.

 ```bash
 # Linux/Mac